Daniel Ricciardo opens up after winning the most legendary race on the calendar.

 How did the RB14 handle during the week?

 Monaco is special for us, our car performs well here and we showed you don’t need all the power around this track to still be fast.
-I think if what happened today happens at Shanghai, we can’t win.
+I think if what happened today happens in Shanghai, we can’t win.
 But none the less it proved that the chassis was working well.
 We have some updates for Montreal, it is the super-soft again, the chassis is running sweet so we could be looking alright.

 What does it mean to have your family here to celebrate the win?